LironL99/portfolio/README.md

 This project implements a 4-bit Arithmetic Logic Unit (ALU) using Verilog language.
 The ALU can perform basic operations like addition, subtraction, and logical operations, serving as a foundational digital design component.
 - [View Project](https://github.com/LironL99/portfolio/tree/main/4-bit-ALU)

-### 2. Integrated Circuits and Introduction to VLSI
+### 2. Integrated Circuits and Introduction to VLSI Tasks
-This project includes multiple tasks focused on VLSI design using tools like Cadence Virtuoso.
+This project includes multiple tasks focused on VLSI design using Cadence Virtuoso.
 It covers topics from MOSFET-level design to digital circuit implementation, emphasizing hands-on experience with integrated circuit design.
 - [View Project](https://github.com/LironL99/portfolio/tree/main/Integrated-Circuits-and-Introduction-to-VLSI-Tasks)

 ### 3. Systems Programming Tasks in C++